-C. Prior to significant construction as determined by the Maintenance Superintendent, plans of proposed facilities are to be submitted in duplicate to the District for approval.
+C. Prior to significant construction as determined by the District Management, plans of proposed facilities are to be submitted in duplicate to the District for approval.
 Detail blowups of special items are to be included.
 Said plans must bear the seal of a professional engineer licensed in the State of Washington.
-One copy of the plans bearing the approval signature of the District's Engineer, Maintenance Superintendent or both will be returned to owner, and these approved plans must be on the job site at all times during construction.
+One copy of the plans bearing the approval signature of the District’s Engineer, District Management or both will be returned to owner, and these approved plans must be on the job site at all times during construction.
 Exceptions to these plan requirements can only be granted by the Board of Commissioners per item L.

 D. Maintenance manuals shall be given to Whitworth Water District for all equipment, buildings and controls.

-E. The District's Engineer shall review and approve all plans prior to construction at the expense of the owner/developer.
+E. The District’s Engineer and or District Management shall review and approve all plans prior to construction at the expense of the owner/developer.
 A minimum of fifteen (15) days shall be allowed for this review process.